deepakrajpurushothaman/deepakrajpurushothaman/README.md

 My Value Proposition:

 I have passion for Automotive industry with strong interest in mobility markets.
 I have positioned myself by building skills in the emerging technologies that are in required for future of mobility.
 I have worked to find Technical and Business solutions for Connected, Automated and Electrified vehicle.
 I use this broad knowledge to transform way we LIVE and MOVE.
-I focus my efforts to dream of interesting ideas and bring them to reality.

 Key Heighlights:
 - 💼 Associated with organizations: